Trump intends to dissolve foundation, quickly hits legal snag

 The statement did not clarify the means in which he planned to continue his charitable interests.

 Trump's foundation came under scrutiny during the election over how its funds were used, with money going toward settling legal disputes among Trump's business empire.
-Charity experts consider this act unethical and it could violate federal tax law.
+Some charity experts consider this act unethical and it could violate federal tax law.

+A Trump campaign spokesman has called the New York investigation "partisan."
+Schneiderman is a Democrat and endorsed Hillary Clinton in the presidential election.

-Trump appeared to dispute any conflicts or misuse of funds in his statement.
+Trump appeared to dispute any conflicts or misuse of funds in his statement Saturday.

 "I am very proud of the money that has been raised for many organizations in need, and I am also very proud of the fact that the Foundation has operated at essentially no cost for decades, with 100% of the money going to charity, but because I will be devoting so much time and energy to the Presidency and solving the many problems facing our country and the world, I don't want to allow good work to be associated with a possible conflict of interest," Trump said.